Think about the first impression that a prospective parent has with your school.

 The first step in ensuring that your school shows up in a Google search is to ensure that you have claimed your site via Google My Business.
 As the largest search engine, it is critical that you are ensuring that Google has the most accurate information about your school to display when people are searching.

-Google My Business is free and critical, foundational step to complete to improve your local web presence.
+Google My Business is a free and critical, foundational step to complete to improve your local web presence.

 Having an accurate Google My Business listing will improve your likelihood of showing up in search, will provide your information when people use Google Maps and most importantly, will increase your chances of showing up on the coveted “Google 3 pack” which is the map that shows the most relevant answers to the search query.